Mount Collins: Hiking trails

 Several major trails intersect atop Mount Collins.
-The Appalachian Trail crosses the summit from southwest to northeast, with Clingmans Dome nearly 4 mi to the west and Newfound Gap just over 3 mi to the east.
-The Sugarland Mountain Trail intersects the Appalachian Trail a few hundred meters from the summit, and connects the Smokies crest with the Sugarlands and Elkmont areas to the north.
+The Appalachian Trail crosses the summit from southwest to northeast, with Kuwohi nearly 4 mi to the west and Newfound Gap just over 3 mi to the east.
+The Sugarland Mountain Trail intersects the Appalachian Trail a few hundred meters from the summit and connects the Smokies crest with the Sugarlands and Elkmont areas to the north.
 The Mountains-to-Sea Trail, which connects the crest of the Smokies with the Atlantic Ocean, also intersects the Appalachian Trail near the summit, just opposite the Sugarland Mountain Trail junction (this leg of the MST is called "Fork Ridge Trail" on park maps).
-The Noland Divide Trail descends Collins' south slope, connecting the Appalachian Trail to Bryson City, North Carolina.
-All of these trails can be accessed from Clingmans Dome Road, which is typically open between April 1 and December 1 (in winter, the A.T. can be accessed from U.S. Route 441 at Newfound Gap).
+The Noland Divide Trail descends Collins' south slope, connecting the Appalachian Trail to Bryson City.

+All these trails can be accessed from Kuwohi Road, which is typically open between April 1 and December 1 (in winter, the A.T. can be accessed from U.S. Route 441 at Newfound Gap).
 The Mount Collins Shelter is located along the Sugarland Mountain Trail, a half-mile north of the Appalachian Trail junction.
 The shelter can accommodate 12 backpackers.